L05/p5.multiplayer/README.md

 You can set up a multiplayer game or interactive installation on a local area network (LAN) that will enable multiple devices to connect to your machine.
 You'll need to know your machine's IP address and use that as your `serverIp` in order for this to work (how to find your IP address on [MacOS](https://www.macworld.co.uk/how-to/mac/ip-address-3676112/) / [Windows](https://support.microsoft.com/en-us/help/4026518/windows-10-find-your-ip-address)).

 In your `host.js` and `index.js` files, set `const local = true`.
 Then change `const serverIp = 'yourIpAddress';` so that `yourIpAddress` matches your IP address.

-You may also want to run your `http-server` on port `80` so that it's easier for clients to connect.
-To do this, follow the instructions in [Getting Started](#getting-started), but for step 7 you'll want to instead run `http-server -c-1 -p80`.

 Please be aware that your machine may be vulnerable whenever you allow other devices to connect to it.